codedbykids-curriculum/discussion-general-coding-level-1/README.md

-# Level-1 / General Coding
+# Level-1 / General Coding Discussion

 1. What is coding?
   1. Coding is the process of taking a set of instructions and converting them into something a computer can understand.